AEFGP/AEFGP.github.io/compiterator/readme.md

 Pressing `Q` toggles the rendering so that no changes occur, useful for pausing to inspect and for swapping modes for creative combinations.

 Pressing `E` will cycle the different algorithms for the chaos game, it will not clear the screen.
-* In the first mode, sets the complex parameter for the linear interpolation algorithm.
+1. linear interpolation algorithm.
-* In the second mode, sets the complex parameter for the constant distance algorithm.
+1. constant distance algorithm.
-* In the third mode, sets the complex parameter for the fatou experimental algorithm
+1. linear interpolation algorithm with exponential sum output parameter
+1. constant distance with exponential sum output parameter
+1. exponential sum algorithm

 Pressing `~` will cycle the different mouse-selector modes.
 The mouse (or `WASD` keys) will set/move the point that controls the: